Vision for South Melbourne

 This vision present a clear aspiration or target for what we all would like to see the community become.

 Place Reference Group

-At the last Place Planning Workshop, held on 9 July 2019, it was decided to form a South Melbourne Place Reference Group, so that the program can keep moving forward towards developing a Place Plan for South Melbourne.
-The South Melbourne Place Reference Group will be a representative advisory group with the key focus and responsibility to assist in the development and implementation of the Place Plan for South Melbourne.
+The South Melbourne Place Reference Group (PRG) is a representative advisory group with the key focus and responsibility to assist in the development and implementation of the Place Plan for South Melbourne.

 It's all about the place

 Unique destinations that spark joy.
 That feeling of being connected to an area.
 Your favourite places.

 The idea of placemaking is about creating a collection of places with distinct character and style.
 Placemaking embraces the ideas, energy and capital of the local community and works closely with the people who live, work and play there to create unique precincts and places across the city.

 Port Phillip City Council has developed a placemaking action plan to create a city that is full of dynamic and distinctive places and precincts that:

 - people care about and want to visit

 - meet the needs of the people who use them